LA Music Awards

 The LA Music Awards is a fee-based awards program originally held in the city of Los Angeles, California to celebrate new artists around the world.
 In 2015 the Awards held their 25th anniversary with a program in located at the Avalon Theater in Los Angeles.
 The international online competition allows fans to vote their favorite musical artist to the top of his/ her category.

 The program, which also includes the F.A.M.E.
 Awards (film, art, music, and entertainment) has since been relocated to the city of Las Vegas, Nevada.
-The show's producer, Al Bowman, is also the shows's founder.
+The show's producer, Al Bowman, is also the show's founder.